schappim/mBot-Gitbook/section-4-chapter-23-the-if-and-ifelse-control-structure.md

 In the last chapter we got ourselves an mBot that blinks its LEDs blue and red, depending on the distance between its ultrasonic sensor and a target object.
 That has given us understanding of how the ultrasonic sensor and the forever loop work.

-In this chapter we will see how we can get the mBoard to make decisions, depending on sensor readings, like the ultrasonic sensor.
+In this chapter we will see how we can get the mBot to make decisions, depending on sensor readings, like the ultrasonic sensor.
 Towards that goal, we're going to build a new program that, once more, uses the LEDs and the distance sensor only this time it turns the LEDs into a particular colour depending on the distance between a sensor and the target: green when it is far away, blue when it gets closer, red when it is too close.

-In order to make desicions we use the "if" and "if...else" blocks that we can see in the image below:
+In order to make decisions we use the "if" and "if...else" blocks that we can see in the image below:

 ![](/assets/Img.4.22.1.jpg)